 Pathology

 Discuss with your surgeon beforehand to take pictures of the implants and capsules, what you would like to be sent to pathology, and what tests to have done.
 Pathology is typically concerned with the diagnosis of disease and only checks for atypical cells leading to cancer cells when examining capsule tissue.
 They may not check for infections from bacteria or fungus, nor do detailed descriptions unless directly requested to do so by the surgeon.
-Pathology reports tend to be very general unless you insist for them to be more detailed.
+Pathology reports tend to be very general unless you request for them to be more detailed.

-1. List of Potential Pathological Materials
+List of Potential Pathological Materials

 - Capsules